caroline1233456/ip/docs/README.md

 # Parakeet User Guide

 Parakeet is a chatbox that can help you manage your task easily.
-It has GUI.

 ## Feature: Adding a todo task